 Pruning goals that respect the season

 Removing deadwood is different from lifting entire sides of the canopy for a view.
 April trimming should reduce risk without shocking trees right before heat.
 When you want service level detail, browse tree and shrub care for how SureGuard approaches plant health visits alongside turf programs.
+Heavy reshaping belongs in windows your arborist names after seeing growth rate on your site, not in a rush before a holiday weekend.

 When cabling belongs in the talk